Start with one of these versions for learning Python or if you want the most stability; they're both considered stable production releases.

 - Anaconda Python (a full Python distribution for data management, analysis and visualization of large data sets)

 - eGenix PyRun (a portable Python runtime, complete with stdlib, frozen into a single executable file)

 OpenPGP Public Keys

 Source and binary executables are signed by the release manager using their OpenPGP key.
-The release managers since Python 2.3 have been:
+The release managers and binary builders since Python 2.3 have been: